 Moving it around provides the chickens with fresh grass to scratch around in, plus it leaves behind the chicken droppings.

-This is a two-story A frame with laying box and roost on the second floor and chicken run underneath.
+We love this a-frame chicken coop design as it’s a two-story frame with a laying box and roost on the second floor and chicken run underneath.
 The hens will have all the comforts they need to feel at home and the small-sized a frame won’t take up much space in your backyard.

 8- Barn Style Chicken Coop

-Here are some plans for building a DIY chicken hutch that looks like a mini-replica of an old-time red barn.
+Here we have a plan for building a DIY chicken hutch by homedepot that looks like a mini-replica of an old-time red barn.
 This beautiful hen house will compliment your backyard decor and keep your egg-layers safe.

 9- Cheap A Frame Hen House